Loading…

 An interaction in the sunflower field involves a figure the player may or may not be able to engage.
 Community feedback varied significantly on what this was supposed to be.
 NPC?
 Environmental set piece?
 Missing mechanic?
 The game doesn't say.
 Some players read the ambiguity as atmosphere.
 Others read it as a tooltip that wasn't written.

 The sliding section freeze bug is real and known.
 It locks the game during a brief mechanical sequence and breaks the atmosphere at the worst possible moment.
-A patch should come; it wasn't present at the time of final review, so factor that in.
+Multiple patches have shipped since launch: check current Steam community discussions for the freeze bug status before purchasing.

 Audio carries the other half.
 Each location has ambient sound that reinforces its scale: the reverb of large institutional spaces, something muffled just beyond the walls, a light fixture that's been humming for years and will hum for years more.
 No music plays during traversal.
 The silence is deliberate.

-$5.99 is the right price. $4.19 is the better one.
-If walking simulators and liminal space aesthetics are things you already know you respond to, the math is simple: 2–3 hours of Story Mode, open-ended time in Relax Mode, free updates coming, and nothing in the current state broken enough to justify waiting.
+$5.99 is the right price for what it offers.
+If walking simulators and liminal space aesthetics are things you already know you respond to, the math is simple: 2-3 hours of Story Mode, open-ended time in Relax Mode, free updates coming, and nothing in the current state broken enough to justify waiting.

 What Dreamcore Rabbit Hole can't provide is an entry point for players who haven't already developed a relationship with the aesthetic.
 It doesn't explain what it's doing or why.
 It assumes you already know.
 For the player who does, it's a good version of the thing it's trying to be.
 For the player who doesn't, this is probably not the first walking simulator to try.